percona/portal-doc/docs/advisors/checks/mongodb-bindip.md

             bindIP = bindIP or ("bindIpAll" in net)
 ```

 ## Resolution
-Please Perform the steps mentioned below to adjust network binding settings
+Follow the steps below to adjust network binding settings:

-1. Adjust IP addresses in net.bindIp or bindIpAll boolean flag
+1. Adjust IP addresses in **net.bindIp** or **bindIpAll** boolean flag.
-Edit mongod.conf and set the below parameter.
+2. Edit **mongod.conf** and set the parameter below:

 ```
 net:
   bindIp: <private IP or hostname of DB server>
   #bindIpAll: false //Any of these parameters might be enabled so adjust accordingly
 ```
-2. Perform a rolling restart of your mongod nodes to make the changes into effect
+3. Roll-restart your mongod nodes to apply the changes.